ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 This is call AOT (Ahead of Time Compilation).
 It's sufficient to do this for the main namespace only.
-You should be carefull with this.
-In case implementations of core clojure functionallity change your ATO compiled code might not be compatible without a renewed compilation.
+You should be careful with this.
+In case implementations of core clojure functionality change your ATO compiled code might not be compatible without a renewed compilation.